After many discussions, my wife and I decided I would become a stay-at-home dad (SAHD) when our child, The Understudy, turned 2 months old.

 Relax.
 Enjoy.
 And keep that child alive!

-ABOUT THE AUTHOR: Pat Jacobs is a stay-at-home dad who lives in Chicago.
+Pat Jacobs is a stay-at-home father who lives in Chicago.
 Pat, a member of our Chicago Dads Group, first wrote this for the Just a Dad 247 blog.